What IS a bass clef? Watch and learn as Mr. Hoffman guides you through this mysterious region of the grand staff:

 You’ve already learned your first guide note on the bass clef: BASS F.

 The next one you probably already know is: MIDDLE C.

 Next up, BASS C is easy to remember because it sits in the second space on the bass staff, and it’s the only bass clef guide note that’s a space note.

 Next we have GROUND G. It’s called GROUND G because it’s on the bottom line of the bass clef.

 And finally, we have LOW C, which is two ledger lines down in the basement.

-The great thing about guide notes is that once you’ve mastered them, ANY note you see will only be one or two spots away.
+The great thing about guide notes is that once you know them, ANY note you see will only be one or two steps away.
 Simply start on the guide note and count up or down the musical alphabet, or move up or down the piano keyboard, to find it.

 For example, if you wanted to know what this note is:

 Take a look at the nearest guide note, bass C. The note you want is one note below it, so it must be a low B.

 One nearby guide note is bass F. The note you want is two notes above it, so it must be an A.